Creating a Serene Limewash Bathroom in a Soft Green Limewash Paint

 In this bathroom, we used a lime soap transforming the limewash into a semi-durable, easy-towipe finish while retaining its mineral charm.

-Before and After: Limewashing bathroom walls in a soft green limewash for that organic aesthetic.
+Before and After: Limewashing bathroom walls in a soft green limewash for that organic aesthetic in Etobicoke

 Alternatives for High-Moisture Areas